7. Did you find her name?

 “Yes, I do!” he replied, then looking through the glass at the room.
 “Do you think that it is a right time to come in?”

 “As good as any.
 He can’t get her to say anything anyway.”
 She sighed.
 “It must be so hard for him!
-He shoots her only to find with DNA that she is his daughter.
-And now, is trying to make her talk to prot…”
+He shoots at her, only to find with DNA that she is his daughter.
+And now, he is trying to make her talk to prot…”